mikehucn/CommonLogCollectSystem/README.md

 # CommonLogCollectSystem
 A set of Client/Server Communication Tools to send data from client to server .Then data will automatic classify on server side tab by tab .
+It can be used to collect log data when doing Programme Trading .
 It includes Server Winform application, and client application.
 It can communication via socket.io or wcf.